What every best Prepaid Cell Phone Plans has:

 Pay only for what you use.
 Project Fi has only one pricing plan, but it's unique.
 Subscribers pay a flat $20 for line access plus unlimited talk and text.
 Data is charged at a rate of $10 per GB.
 You sign up for a bucket of data in advance, but that's merely bookkeeping.
 If you sign up for 2 GB, but only use 1.403 GB, you receive a refund of $5.97 for your unused allotment, credited to your next bill.
 Go over your allotment, no sweat, you'll be charged for the excess at the same rate on your next bill; use an extra .4 GB (400 MB), and you'll be billed $4.
 No overage fees, no throttling of speeds.
 Simple.
 Up to five extra lines can be added to an account for $15 each.
 The added lines all have unlimited talk and text, and share the same data pool as the primary line.
 There's no extra charge for using your device as a hot spot, and international travelers can use their plan in more than 135 countries, paying 20 cents per minute for non-Wi-Fi voice calls, and the same $10 per GB for data as in the U.S. All that leaves subscribers thrilled.
-Project Fi earns the highest mark for value at ConsumerReports.org, where it's also the top rated prepaid plan overall.
-At PCMag.com, where it's a Readers' Choice award winner, it gets a 9.6 out of 10 rating for satisfaction with fees.
+Project Fi earns the highest marks for value at Consumer Reports, where it's also the top rated prepaid plan overall.
+It's also the top rated carrier in PCMag's annual survey, and a winner of the site's Readers' Choice award.

 Multifaceted, and effective.
 If you need help, and who doesn't with a cell phone service from time to time, Project Fi has multiple support channels, available 24/7.
 You can contact a representative by phone, open an online chat, or email.
 There's also an official help forum with information and user to user assistance.
-ConsumerReports.org's survey respondents gave Project Fi top marks for customer support.
+Consumer Reports' survey respondents gave Project Fi top marks for customer support.